KxSystems/kx-vscode/README.md

 After installing the extension, if you have an existing q installation, you will see the message `q runtime installed` and can go directly to adding [connections](#connections).

-If you do not have an existing q installation, and wish to [kdb Insights Personal Edition](https://kx.com/kdb-insights-personal-edition-license-download/) follow [Integrating VS Code with q](#integrate-vs-code-with-q), where the VS Code Extension guides you through the steps to register, install q and add your license file.
+If you do not have an existing q installation, and wish to use [kdb Insights Personal Edition](https://kx.com/kdb-insights-personal-edition-license-download/) follow [Integrating VS Code with q](#integrate-vs-code-with-q), where the VS Code Extension guides you through the steps to register, install q and add your license file.

 ### Registering for other kdb versions

-If you wish to use a version other than [kdb Insights Personal Edition](https://kx.com/kdb-insights-personal-edition-license-download/) you must register for that version and install q before continuing.
+If you wish to use a version other than [kdb Insights Personal Edition](https://kx.com/kdb-insights-personal-edition-license-download/) you must register for that version and install q before continuing with VS Code.

 The table below describes the different versions and their support for different features: